 - Make sure you read your feedback carefully.
 Your tutor will provide you with constructive comments to help improve your work and progress in the future.

 - You can then identify the academic skills you need to develop to improve your grades next time.
-Skills for Learning run a programme of workshops and webinars (online workshops) to help with a range of academic skills, including essay writing, critical thinking, dissertations, referencing and literature reviews.
-The Skills for Learning website also has lots of resources for you to develop your academic skills independently.
+Skills for Learning run a programme of workshops to help with a range of academic skills, including essay writing, critical thinking, dissertations, referencing and literature reviews.
+The Skills for Learning website also has lots of resources for you to develop your academic skills independently or take a look at the Study Ready module on MyBeckett.

 - Your Academic Librarian is also available to help with literature searching and finding information as well as plagiarism and referencing queries.
 Take a look at their online subject guides for more information.